 Is there anything more truly beautiful than a perfect prime rib?
-A deep brown crust crackling with salt and fat, sliced open to reveal a juicy pink center that extends from edge to edge, the faint but distinct funk of dry-aging permeating the room as it gets sliced.
-When you see such a roast in front of you, everything else—the argument over mashed potatoes you had with your sister, the red wine stain on the carpet, the enticingly crisp bowl of roast potatoes, even the plaintive look of the dog staring up with a please sir, can I have a bone? face—disappears as you become lost in a mental vortex of juicy meat, crisp fat, and drippings.
+A deep brown crust crackling with salt and fat, sliced open to reveal a juicy pink center that extends from edge to edge, the faint but distinct funk of dry-aging permeating the room as it's sliced.
+When you see such a roast in front of you, everything else—the argument you had with your sister over mashed potatoes, the red wine stain on the carpet, the enticingly crisp bowl of roast potatoes, even the plaintive look of the dog staring up with a please sir, can I have a bone? face—disappears as you become lost in a mental vortex of juicy meat, crisp fat, and drippings.

 It's the roast that has most often graced my family's holiday table, in various states of increasing deliciousness (I mean, you should see the overcooked, under-browned, dried-up, flavorless things we used to eat!), and the one that most represents the holidays to me.
 It only makes sense that I've invested considerable time, effort, and BTUs in inching my cooking technique closer and closer to optimal.

 Here is the state of affairs in the Prime Rib Universe as they stand today.

 The Food Lab's Guide to Prime Rib

 The Quick Version: Our Top Recommendations

-Buy a bone-in, Prime grade prime rib, preferably dry-aged (or age prime rib yourself).
+Buy a bone-in, prime-grade prime rib, preferably dry-aged (or age prime rib yourself).
 Season well with salt and pepper, and let it rest, uncovered, on a rack in the refrigerator for at least overnight and up to four days.
 Roast in a 200°F (93°C) oven until it hits 125°F (52°C) at the center (around four to five hours for an average rib roast; your mileage may vary).
 Remove from the oven, tent lightly with aluminum foil, and let it rest at least 30 minutes and up to one and a half hours.
 Ten minutes before serving, remove the foil and place it back into an oven preheated to its highest possible setting (500°F+, or 260°C).
-Roast until well-browned and crisp, about 10 minutes.
+Roast until well browned and crisp, about 10 minutes.
 Carve and serve immediately.

 Q: So what exactly is prime rib?[top]